List of types of fur: Red fox

 Because of their abundance, red foxes are among the most important furbearing animals harvested by the fur trade.
-Their pelts are used for trimmings scarfs, muffs, jackets and coats.
+Their pelts are used for trimmings, scarves, muffs, jackets and coats.
 They are principally used as trimming for both cloth coats and fur garments, including evening wraps.
-The pelts of silver-morph foxes are popular as capes, while cross foxes are mostly used for scarfs and very rarely trimming.
-The number of sold fox scarfs exceeds the total number of scarfs made from other furbearers.
+The pelts of silver-morph foxes are popular as capes, while cross foxes are mostly used for scarves and very rarely trimming.
+The number of sold fox scarves exceeds the total number of scarves made from other furbearers.
 However, this amount is overshadowed by the total number of fox pelts used for trimming purposes.
 The silver morphs are the most valued by furriers, followed by the cross and red morphs respectively.
 In the early 20th century, over 1,000 American fox skins were imported to Britain annually, while 500,000 were exported annually from Germany and Russia.
 The total worldwide trade of wild red foxes in 1985–86 was 1,543,995 pelts.
 Foxes amounted to 45% of US wild-caught pelts worth $50 million.

 North American red foxes, particularly those of northern Alaska, are the most valued for their fur, as they have guard hairs of a very silky texture that, after dressing, provide less restricted mobility to the wearer.
 Red foxes in southern Alaska's coastal areas and the Aleutian Islands are an exception, as they have extremely coarse pelts that rarely exceed a third of the price of their northern Alaskan cousins.
 Most European peltries have very coarse textured fur compared to North American varieties.
 The only exceptions are the Nordic and Far Eastern Russian peltries, but they are still inferior to North American peltries in terms of silkiness.

 The greatest source of fox pelts is from fur farms located in Scandinavia, Canada, the United States, Russia, and China.
 The two most commonly farmed species of fox are the American red fox (Vulpes vulpes fulva) and the arctic fox (Vulpes lagopus).
 The red fox was initially farmed in 1895 in Prince Edward Island in an attempt to boost the number of silver fox (melanistic fox) pelts which were the most coveted at the time.
 As well as silver and red foxes, farms were also able to breed other natural morphs such as cross (partially melanistic) and albino fox pelts.
 As time progressed farmers started to produce foxes of various colors such as marble (white with a different colored stripe down the back), platinum (light silver with white face and neck marking), and amber (a light brown).
 Farmed red foxes express a wide variety of colors, longer fur, thicker neck ruffs, and are significantly larger than wild foxes.